-The carbon tax – established by the federal government to reduce carbon pollution nationally – has been vilified by many.
-Some claim the tax will damage the economy, hit average Canadians in the pocketbook, and not do enough to make an impact.
-Others insist that putting a price on pollution is the only meaningful response to growing concerns over climate change and our reliance on fossil fuels.
+Some claim the tax will damage economies, hit average Canadians in the pocketbook, and not do enough to make an impact on climate change.
+Others insist that putting a price on pollution is the only meaningful response to climate change and our reliance on fossil fuels.

-Let’s clear the smokescreen of misinformation and better understand why the carbon tax is being implemented, how it will affect you, and what kind of rebate you might be entitled to.
+Let’s clear the smokescreen of misinformation and better understand why the carbon tax was implemented, a breakdown of the province’s adoption of the tax, and what kind of rebate you might be entitled to.

 The goal, in part, is for Canada to meet its obligation to the Paris Agreement.
 That means cutting Canada’s carbon pollution by 30% below 2005 levels by 2030.

-The government of Canada calls the tax “revenue neutral” because all direct proceeds of the program go directly back to residents in the provinces where the federal system will be forcefully adopted.
+The government of Canada calls the tax “revenue neutral” because all direct proceeds of the program go directly back to residents in the provinces where the federal system was forcefully adopted.
 This rebate is called the Climate Action Incentive, and the amount will range depending on which province you reside in, plus the size of your household.
-More on that later.

 We hear a lot about how the carbon tax is designed to go after the big polluters in various industries, but if you’re driving a conventional fuel-burning car, or heat your home using natural gas, for example, you will be paying extra too.